fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 ### Render the Chart

-Finally, prepare to render your first chart using the `blazor-fusioncharts` component.
+Finally, prepare to render your first chart using the `BlazorFusionCharts` component.
 In your "App.js" file, replace your entire code with the code sample below, [Example](https://github.com/fusioncharts/blazor-fusioncharts#quick-start).

 > The JavaScript code to create a chart in Android and iOS is the same.